SeqWare/seqware/README.md

 and broken packages.
 A lot of the time this is an issue with Maven, try deleting your ~/.m2 directory and running the build process again.

+## Citations

+Browse DOI codes for SeqWare and related software for software engineering at OICR at [Software Engineering at Zenodo(https://zenodo.org/collection/user-softeng-at-oicr)

 ## Installing